ballerina-platform/ballerina-dev-website/swan-lake/development-tutorials/ballerina-central/publish-packages-to-ballerina-central.md

 ```

 ### Publish a new version of a package
-If you require adding new features/improvements/fixes to a library package which you have already published to Ballerina central,
-you are allowed to publish them under a new version, based on the [Semantic Versioning Specification](https://semver.org/).
+If you require adding new features/improvements/fixes to a package, which you have already published to Ballerina central, you are allowed to publish them under a new version, based on the [Semantic Versioning Specification](https://semver.org/).

-However, it's the library developer's responsibility to be cautious when deciding on the new package versions
-(especially when there are potential breaking/backward-incompatible API changes), as otherwise, it may result in library
-versions that are compatible only by the version but not by the implementation.
+However, it's the package developer's responsibility to be cautious when deciding on the new package versions (especially when there are potential breaking/backward-incompatible API changes), as otherwise, it may result in package versions that are compatible only by the version but not by the implementation.

 >**Tip:** As a precaution, use the Ballerina semver validator CLI tool (experimental) to check if your new API changes
 conform to the version that you are trying to publish to Ballerina central.